Pensacola FL Chiropractor Describes How To Lift Case Of Water Bottles

 Once you’ve decided which case of water to purchase, the first challenge is to get the heavy case into the cart.
 More specifically, as a patient questioned, “should I put the case of water inside the shopping cart or slide it underneath onto the bottom rack of the cart?”
 As the patient pointed out, the dilemma is if they chose to put the case on the bottom rack of the cart, bending that low with the weight of the case could hurt their back.
 On the flip side, if they chose to put the case inside the shopping cart, they would be lifting the weight of the case up and over the side of the cart causing him to reach a fair distance from his body also potentially hurting their back.
 So what is the best solution?

 In a previous article written by Your Pensacola Chiropractor provided information on how to lift objects without causing injury to your back.
 For proper back care when lifting heavy objects, remember two key points:

 - Hold the heavy object close to your body

 - Bend with your knees, not your back.

 Keeping these techniques in mind, it would be nearly impossible to keep the case of bottled water close to your body when attempting to put them into the cart.
 The same would be true when attempting to retrieve the case from the cart to load onto the cashier’s counter and/or the car.
-For this reason, I do not suggest placing the case of water into the shopping cart.
+For this reason, I suggest placing the case of water on the bottom rack of the shopping cart.